 The Durness Riots

 The inhabitants of Ceannabeinne may have had no legal grounds whatsoever to object but that hardly stopped them from objecting.
 Also, they outnumbered Campbell by a wide margin.
-They grabbed him and relieved him of his papers, which they promptly set fire to before sending him on his way.
+They grabbed him and relieved him of his papers, to which they promptly set fire before sending him on his way.

 So far, so good, but setting fire to a court order doesn’t free you from having to obey it.
 Further conflict between the villagers and the authorities was inevitable; the Durness Riots had begun…